ceramic-engine/ceramic-engine.github.io/content/api-docs/clay-web/backend/Draw.md

 - Screen density scaling for high-DPI displays
 - Y-axis flipping for render-to-texture (textures have inverted Y)

-The matrix is inverted at the end because the view matrix represents the inverse of the camera transform.
+The matrix is inverted at the end (if needed) because the view matrix represents the inverse of the camera transform.